vitor-giacomelli/cronparser/README.md

 ## Day of Week
-Valid weekday names in english, separated by a single comma (no spaces).
+Valid weekday names in english, separated by a single comma (no spaces), * or ?.
 The case is irrelevant.

 i.e: